connorhamm/connorhamm.github.io/_posts/studying/flash_cards.md

 8. Don't treat flash cards like a silver bullet
 - there are many other methods of studying
-ex: quiz, practice problems, mind maps, ven diagrams
+ex: quiz, practice problems, mind maps, Venn diagrams

 9. Spaced Repetition!!!!!